alii/alistair/README.md

 # alistair

-A collection of utility functions to share across projects
+A collection of utility functions to share across projects.